 We included an aging chart to indicate average response times to documentation.
-Those with significantly higher than average aging values may need to be investigated.
 Once again, clicking on the data points will redirect the user to the document on Onware.

 Our performance report shows a consultant scorecard, so we can see which projects the consultant has worked on and the average response time to active documents.
 This scorecard helps DIALOG choose consultants (e.g. electrical, structural, mechanical, etc.) that respond quickly, thus, reducing potential project delays and budget overruns.
 In addition, our dashboard allows DIALOG to view contractors they have worked with in previous projects and their performance (e.g. days it took to respond to documents).
 This also helps them see which contractors are good for specific type of projects (e.g. healthcare, commercial, public space, etc.).

 Onware and other construction management software (e.g. Procore) typically has siloed data for projects.
 In other words, to find information, you have to specify parameters, such as the company, project, and details, before the information will display.
-Onware Business Solutions is experienced with connecting to various construction management software to get the information out of the silos and obtain an overview of all the projects and their details.
+Onware Business Solutions will connect to various construction management software to get the information out of the silos and obtain an overview of all the projects and their details.
 Furthermore, it becomes easy to go from a high level to a more granular level of detail.

 Because Principals at DIALOG are busy, they typically want to see a brief overview of their projects.
 If there are problems, they can locate the Contract Administrator in charge of the specific job and find resolutions for issues.
 Therefore, on the Tableau Server every Friday at 4:00 PM, we run some custom code that connects to Tableau’s Application Programming Interface (API).
 It queries the Onware database to find active projects, the Principal in Charge, and the Contract Administrator.
-This process is automated, and the query combines four dashboards into a single page report card that is exported to PDF and emailed directly to the Principals and Contract Administrators.
+This automated process combines four dashboards into a single page report card that is exported to PDF and emailed to the Principals and Contract Administrators.